idelchi/godyl/README.md

 A default configuration may be used to specify default settings for all tools.
 These will override (or extend in some case) the settings for each tool.

-The following is embedded and used by default if no configuration is provided:
+The following is embedded and used by default if no default configuration is provided:

 [config.yml](./cmd/godyl/defaults.yml)